cloudytuts/website/content/en/tutorials/kubernetes/deploying-java-to-kubernetes.md

 The example code snippet above does not define a `USER` action, when means the container will run with root privileges, therefore, it is an insecure image.
 [Setting a user]({{< relref path="tutorials/_index.md">}})
 {{< /warning >}}

-By using multistage builds we eliminate the need for placing our source files in the final image, which in most scenerios would be a security concern.
+By using multistage builds we eliminate the need for placing our source files in the final image, which in most scenarios would be a security concern.
 Two stages are used in our build, and by doing so we separate our areas of concern.
 Our first stage compiles the project's static files, and the second stage generates the final image.

 To build the project